ome/omero-insight/docs/Architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Interactions among agents are event-driven.
 Agents communicate by using
-a shared :doc:`/developers/Insight/EventBus` provided by the
+a shared :doc:`EventBus` provided by the
 container.
 The event bus is an event propagation mechanism loosely based
 on the
 ` Publisher-Subscriber <https://en.wikipedia.org/wiki/Publish/subscribe>`_